|

 However, the inside was richly decorated in Victorian style with a full

-made small talk, but everyone was pleasant and seemed happy to see each
+and made small talk, but everyone was pleasant and seemed happy to see

-other, especially Ramsey and the youngest Daughter, Dima.
-I had heard
+each other, especially Ramsey and the youngest Daughter, Dima.
+I

-not to mention she is as smart as can be.
-In your dreams Ramsey.
-One
+skin products, not to mention she is as smart as can be.
+In your

 Ramsey was friends